 - Recreation, and

-Created mainly for remote workers who like to live as nomads, the brand provides its members with the infrastructure to seamlessly travel while working abroad.
+Created mainly for remote workers living nomadically, the brand provides its members with the infrastructure to seamlessly travel while working abroad.
 Founded in 2015, Selina’s headquarters are located in Panama City, Panama.

 What Is Selina’s Business Model?

 The company is mostly targeted towards digital nomads, remote workers who aren’t tied to any single location.
 This means they are free to work from wherever they want and at their own pace, allowing them to spend more time travelling, practicing their hobbies, and learning than other people.

 Selina also owns most of the homes they offer, and they have discount partnerships with places that offer many activities for the guests they have at any given location.
 They use sophisticated coworking software and inventory management software to ensure they can always meet their guests' needs.